Skip to main content

 With approval flows, you can adapt the expense approval process to your organisation's requirements.
 An approval flow can be as simple or as complex as you need.
 Any member of the organisation can be part of the approval process.

-Team reviewers
+ℹ️ Team reviewers

-Teams and team reviewers will be migrated to approval flows.
-This means that if you have teams in your organisation which were set up with team reviewers, the system will create approval flows based on those, so that the current workflow will remain largely the same as before.
+Teams and team reviewers have been migrated to approval flows.
+If you have teams in your organisation which were set up with team reviewers, the system will have created approval flows based on those, so that the current workflow will remain largely the same as before.
 These approval flows can be edited or deleted as needed.

 To get started with Approval Flows, go to Settings > Approval Flows.
 Users with the Administrator role can add, amend, add delete approval flows.